skywalker323/pages/418-sentence-screen-fitting.md

 After building dp for all the words

 Now we need to start iterating through the rows.
-Staritng from the begining word and we try to keep track of a counter which can be increamented everytime we cover the complete sentence. agian notice in the code dp[k] shows the index of the next word whicch should be picked for the new row.
+Starting from the begining word and we try to keep track of a counter which can be increamented everytime we cover the complete sentence. agian notice in the code dp[k] shows the index of the next word whicch should be picked for the new row.

 /* This code is borrowed from the following link.
 It is originally posted by @wonderwddi